Skip to content

 his hand covered by my robe,

-I let his fingers inside my pussy flowing
+I held his fingers inside me.

 We napped there.

-Then we walked the streets of Ubud,
+We walked the streets of Ubud,

 At the hotel in Ubud,